IMPORTANT WARNING:

 Before taking escitalopram,

-- Some medications should not be taken with escitalopram.
+- some medications should not be taken with escitalopram.
 Other medications may cause dosing changes or extra monitoring when taken with escitalopram.
 Make sure you have discussed any medications you are currently taking or plan to take before starting escitalopram with your doctor and pharmacist.
 Before starting, stopping, or changing any medications while taking escitalopram, please get the advice of your doctor or pharmacist.

-- The following nonprescription or herbal products may interact with escitalopram: aspirin, ibuprofen (Advil, Motrin IB), naproxen (Aleve), St. John's wort, or tryptophan.
+- the following nonprescription or herbal products may interact with escitalopram: aspirin, ibuprofen (Advil®, Motrin® IB), naproxen (Aleve®), St. John's wort, or tryptophan.
 Be sure to let your doctor and pharmacist know that you are taking these medications before you start taking escitalopram.
 Do not start any of these medications while taking escitalopram without discussing with your healthcare provider.

 - tell your doctor if you are pregnant, especially if you are in the last few months of your pregnancy, or if you plan to become pregnant or are breast-feeding.
 If you become pregnant while taking escitalopram, call your doctor.
-Escitalopram may cause problems in newborns following delivery if it is taken during the last months of pregnancy.

 - you should know that escitalopram may make you drowsy and may affect your judgment, thinking, and movements.
 Do not drive a car or operate machinery until you know how this medication affects you.